 Payment in kind bonds toggle or pay if you like

-In this type of PIK bonds, the borrowing company can defer the payment of interest by issuing additional bonds.
+In this type of PIK bond, the borrowing company can defer the payment of interest by issuing additional bonds.
 It can finally pay after the bond matures.
 It is the discretion of the company whether to pay the interest periodically or on maturity in the form of cash or otherwise.
 The issuer has to inform the bondholder of this allotment at least 6 months before the payment date.
-For interest payment is done after maturity, the rate is much higher than the actual rate of interest.
+For interest payment is made after maturity, the rate is much higher than the actual rate of interest.

 Pay if you can

 Here the bond issuing company has to pay the interest amount in cash if some of the criteria for restricted payment are fulfilled.
-If not, then they can pay in kind which attracts a higher interest rate on final maturity.
+If not, then they can pay in kind, which attracts a higher interest rate on final maturity.

 True payment in kind bonds